Jberczel/jberczel.github.io/_posts/2014-05-05-why-i-like-odin.md

 Learning web development, especially on your own, can be extremely daunting.
 Rather than trying to tackle one big project, breaking it down into smaller pieces and taking it day by day are sound advice.

-Completing small projects is fun and leads to bigger goals and projects.
+Completing small projects is fun, builds momentum, and leads to bigger goals and projects.

-As an example, I've enjoyed working on small projects such as the [sketchpad](https://github.com/Jberczel/odin-projects/tree/master/sketchpad) project (intro to jQuery technology).
+As an example, I enjoyed working on small projects such as the [sketchpad](https://github.com/Jberczel/odin-projects/tree/master/sketchpad) project (intro to jQuery technology).

 Like learning a musical instrument, it takes time, deliberate practice, and patience to achieve success.
 By working on small projects, you avoid a lot of frustration, and learn to enjoy the process.